 Channeling inside a transparent material, glass, by femtosecond laser was performed by using a single step process rather than hybrid processes that combine the laser irradiation with an additional tool or step to remove the material.
-Tightly focusing of a single femtosecond laser pulse using proper optical and laser processing parameters could induce the microexplosion and could create voids inside transparent materials, and the effects of these parameters on the resultant feature geometry and channel length were studied.
+Tightly focusing of a single femtosecond laser pulse using proper optical and laser processing parameters could induce the micro-explosion and could create voids inside transparent materials, and the effects of these parameters on the resultant feature geometry and channel length were studied.
 Understanding of the channel length variation at different locations from the specimen surface could enhance prediction capability.
 Taking into account of the laser, material, and lens properties, numerical models were developed to predict the absorption volume shape and size at different focusing depths below the surface of a specimen.
 These models will also be validated with the variation in feature and channel lengths inside the specimen obtained from the experiments.
-Spacing between adjacent laser pulses and laser parameters were varied to investigate effects of channel overlapping and its influence on long channel formation.
+Spacing between adjacent laser pulses and laser parameters was varied to investigate effects of channel overlapping and its influence on long channel formation. © 2012 American Institute of Physics. [http://dx.doi.org/10.1063/1.4739304]

-INTRODUCTION
+I. INTRODUCTION

-Microchannels are the essential features in micro-fluidic devices, micro-total analysis systems (μ-TAS), and lab-ona-chip (LOC) devices for biomedical applications.
-Lab-ona-chip devices are microsystems integrated with functional components such as micro-optics, waveguides and microfluidics aiming at the miniaturization onto a single substrate of several functionalities.
-LOCs use networks of microfluidic channels to transport, mix, separate, react and analyze very small volumes of biological samples.
-Several substrate materials including silicon, glass and polymers are used for LOC fabrication.
-However, glass is still the material of choice for many applications due to its chemical inert, stable in time, hydrophilic, nonporous, optically clear, and easily supports electro-osmotic flow [1].
-Currently, fabrication of microfluidic devices still heavily relies on photolithographic techniques, which require multilayer and multistep processing procedures to form 3D microstructures.
+Microchannels are the essential features in micro-fluidic devices, micro-total analysis systems (μ -TAS), and lab-on-achip (LOC) devices for biomedical applications.
+Lab-on-achip devices are microsystems integrated with functional components such as micro-optics, waveguides, and microfluidics aiming at the miniaturization onto a single substrate of several functionalities.
+LOCs use networks of microfluidic channels to transport, mix, separate, react, and analyze very small volumes of biological samples.
+Several substrate materials are used for LOC fabrication including silicon, glass, and polymers.
+However, glass is still the material of choice for many applications due to its chemical inert, stable in time, hydrophilic, nonporous, optically clear, and easily supports electro-osmotic flow.1 Currently, fabrication of microfluidic devices still heavily relies on photolithographic techniques, which require multilayer and multistep processing procedures to form 3D microstructures.2

-Femtosecond laser micromachining has emerged as a revolutionary technique for creating 3D microfluidic structures inside transparent substrates [2].
-Laser irradiation inside transparent materials using the fluence equal or above the material damage threshold can alter the material structure and resulting mainly in positive/negative refractive index change.
-For higher fluence, a strong lasermatter interaction is occurred, and micro-explosion confined in the focal volume takes place with creation of voids.
-Glezer et al. [3] tightly focused femtosecond laser pulses to initiate micro-explosions inside transparent materials and found that submicrometer structures or voxels can be produced inside the materials.
-Juodkazis et al. [4] showed that the nanovoid in glass is formed as a result of shock and rarefaction waves at pulse power much lower than the threshold of self-focusing.
-Gamaly et al. [5] determined the mechanism of void formation as a result of micro-explosion and analyzed the size of the void as a function of the deposited energy.
+Femtosecond laser micromachining has emerged as a revolutionary technique for creating 3D microfluidic structures inside transparent substrates.2 Laser irradiation inside transparent materials using the fluence equal or above the material damage threshold can alter the material structure and resulting mainly in positive/negative refractive index change.
+For higher fluence, a strong laser-matter interaction is occurred, and micro-explosion confined in the focal volume takes place with creation of voids.
+Glezer and Mazur3 tightly focused femtosecond laser pulses to initiate microexplosions inside transparent materials and found that submicrometer structures or voxels can be produced inside the materials.
+Juodkazis et al.4 showed that the nanovoid in glass is formed as a result of shock and rarefaction waves at pulse power much lower than the threshold of self-focusing.
+Gamaly et al.5 determined the mechanism of void formation as a result of micro-explosion and analyzed the size of the void as a function of the deposited energy.
 Using this mechanism, there is potential to form 3D patterns of voids inside glass.